-Warning: Whenever the logic board is separated from the heatsink (even if you are installing the same board or heatsink), the thermal grease must be completely removed and replaced.
+- 12. Warning: Whenever the heatsink is separated from the logic board (even if you are installing the same logic board or heatsink), the thermal grease must be checked and possibly replaced.
 Failure to do so can cause the computer to overheat and be damaged.
+Refer to "Checking the Thermal Grease" in the Heatsink section. - 13.
+Install the replacement logic board, and reassemble and test the computer.